ajchili/sync/README.md

 While some of these issues become irrelevant or are fixed with updates, a server or client may not have the latest stable version

 * Version [0.2.0](https://github.com/ajchili/sync/releases/tag/0.2.0)
-	* Messaging feature not compatibile with any other version
+	* Messaging feature not compatible with any other version

 ## features
-* Realtime video and audio synchronization
+* Real-time video and audio synchronization
 * Fullscreen playback
-* Realtime chat
+* Real-time chat

 ## setup
 1. Check to see if Java is downloaded